Table of Contents

 How Standard Certificate of Deposits Work

-A CD is similar to a standard bank account, but the difference is CDs have a “lock-in” period where you cannot access the money during that time (the CD’s term).
+A CD is similar to a standard bank account, but the difference is that CDs have a “lock-in” period where you can’t access the money during that time (the CD’s term).
 In exchange, you earn interest on the account.

 Can You Lose Money on a CD?

 The risk of having a CD is very low.
-Unlike how the stock market or a Roth IRA can lose money, you typically cannot lose money in a CD.
+While the stock market or a Roth IRA can lose money, you typically can’t lose money in a CD.

-There is actually no risk the account owner incurs unless you withdraw money before the account reaches maturity.
+There’s actually no risk the account owner incurs unless the money is withdrawn before the account reaches maturity.
 In this case, the early-withdrawal penalty kicks in and typically may eat up some or all of the interest earned.
-(Read your account’s terms or check a bank’s website for the specifics.)
+Read your account’s terms or check a bank’s website for the specifics.

 Pros of Investing in a CD

-• Dependability.
-Instead of having your money sit in a bank and not be sure what returns you will receive as interest rates fluctuate, you can expect to get fixed returns from your CD deposit over a specific period of time.
+• Dependability: Instead of having your money sit in a bank and not be sure what returns you’ll receive as interest rates fluctuate, you can expect to get fixed returns from your CD deposit over a specific period of time.

 Recommended: CDs vs. Bonds: What’s Smart for Your Money?